Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 to Emacs and do not see myself doing so in the near or distant future.
 I might find a reason to do so tomorrow and I might never find a reason to do so.
 We'll see.

+I've got one thing to add to this: I have nothing against Emacs.
+Seriously guys, you don't have to hate one in order to prefer the other.
+If I had a good reason to use Emacs now, I would.
+I just started using Vim and realized I liked it and that I'm very productive in it.
+Emacs did its job just fine and I have no animosity towards it.

 ## So, my development setup